 The jankiness and lack of polish is also something that not all players will be able to tolerate.
 I personally had to struggle to finish the game for this review because of this exact same reason.

 Due to the poor performance on last-gen consoles, players currently stuck with an Xbox One or a PlayStation 4 should consider skipping out on this game for now.
 Wait to get a next-gen console or a PC to play this.

 On the plus side, I cannot deny that the core sniping gameplay is really fun.
 Figuring out how to set up the perfect shot, or creating distractions to bring targets out into the open never really got old.
 This is the one aspect of the game that I kept looking forward to throughout.

-In conclusion, if you can ignore the technical shortcomings of Sniper: Ghost Warrior Contracts 2, you may have a good time with the game.
+In conclusion, if you can ignore the numerous technical shortcomings of Sniper: Ghost Warrior Contracts 2, then you may have a good time with the game.
 It’s nothing revolutionary or even all that different from previous entries, but it’s still enjoyable to a degree.